codyngpriest/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 10. Get a state
 This is a script that prints the State object with the name passed as argument from the database hbtn_0e_6_usa

+11. Add a new state
+This is a script that adds the State object “Louisiana” to the database hbtn_0e_6_usa